aefarrell/aefarrell.github.io/_posts/2023-01-15-intpuff2_successive_approximations.md

 ## References

-+ <a name="ccps-1999">AIChE/CCPS</a>.
-1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers, 1999.
-+ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann, 1996.
-+ <a name="slade-1968">Slade</a>, David H. 1968. *Meteorology and Atomic Energy*.
-Springfield, VA: National Technical Information Service [doi:10.2172/4492043](https://doi.org/10.2172/4492043)
++ <a name="slade-1968">Slade</a>, David H. *Meteorology and Atomic Energy*.
+Springfield, VA: National Technical Information Service, 1968. [doi:10.2172/4492043](https://doi.org/10.2172/4492043)